↑

 Then there’s au gratin and scalloped potatoes made with country ham.
 But the king of potatoes, in my opinion, is, without a doubt, mashed potatoes.

-Mashed potatoes and I go way back like peanut butter and jelly.
+Mashed potatoes and I go way back, like peanut butter and jelly.

 Regarding the Thanksgiving holiday spread, the table would be incomplete without a big, beautiful, buttery bowl of mashed taters!